 Every house flip is different.
 Can you make more than $30,000 in house flipping profit?
 The truth is that you might, depending on the circumstances and the potential After Repair Value (ARV) of the home.

 If you price the house right, doing your homework to find the home that’s priced well below the market value but doesn’t require extensive work you’ll be in good shape to make more than $30,000.
 Of course, it depends on the market too.
 Are there buyers?
 Are they willing to pay what you want for the home?
 How long will you hold onto the property?

-Each of these factors plays a role in your profit margins.
+Each of these factors plays a role in the average gross profit you can expect to make when home flipping.
 While you can’t win them all and make more than $30,000 on every house flip, if you play your cards right, you may be able to maximize your profits more than you thought possible.